PauseAI/pauseai-website/src/posts/proposal.md

 - **Set up an international AI safety agency**, similar to the IAEA.
 This agency will be responsible for:
   - Periodic meetings to discuss the progress of AI safety research.
   - Granting approval to conduct any new training run above a certain size (e.g. 1 billion parameters).
-- **Increase national investments in AI safety research**.
+- **Increase investments in AI safety research**.
 Right now, there exist only a few hundred AI safety researchers.
 This should become thousands.

 ## Long term policy